 Young people in a Moravian town and village

-As was already mentioned, lists of subjects of the Slavkov Estate, did not keep track of the actual inhabitants in each year, but rather of those who belonged to the town or villages.
+As previously mentioned, lists of subjects of the Slavkov Estate, did not keep track of the actual inhabitants in each year, but rather of those who belonged to the town or villages.
 It is therefore almost impossible to find out the exact number of subjects living in the locality.
 At the beginning of the period studied, 731 subjects were recorded in Slavkov and 496 in Křenovice.
-Towards the end of the period, there were 828 subjects in the Slavkov registers and 724 in the Křenovice registers.
-However, most of them are not the focal point of this research, which concentrates on young people who are in the semidependent position, as defined by John R. Gillis.
+Towards the end of the period, there were 828 and 724 subjects, respectively.
+However, most of them are not the focal point of this research which concentrates on young people who are in a semi-dependent position, as defined by John R. Gillis.
 From the demographic point of view, this encompasses a period of approximately 20 years – between the ages of 10 and 29.
-For the purposes of this article, only the age group 15–19 has been chosen, because at that time most young people had left their home and were not married yet.
+For the purposes of this article, only the age group 15 to 19 has been chosen, because most young people had left home but were not yet married at that time.
 In total, there were 5224 entries concerning people of this age.
-This data might be analysed and compared in various ways according to factors influencing lives of individuals.
-Two of these factors have been chosen – death of father and place of origin (i.e. the town or village).
+This data might be analysed and compared in various ways according to factors influencing the lives of individuals.
+The two factors that have been chosen are death of father, and place of origin (i.e. the town or village).

 Table no. 1 shows comparison between orphans and non-orphans.